N85 Aerospace Club

 A schedule of meetings and events will be posted here weekly.
 The club will do “hands-on” engineering projects, as well as visit aerospace companies, corporate aviation departments, university engineering schools, simulator facilities, military bases, and various museums.
 We are also scheduling speakers and project building events for the season.

--Contact Linda Castner – firstname.lastname@example.org -Visit us at Alexandria Field Airport (70 Airport Road, Pittstown, NJ 08867) Upcoming Meetings and Events:
+CONTACT Linda Castner – firstname.lastname@example.org -Visit us at Alexandria Field Airport (70 Airport Road, Pittstown, NJ 08867)

-The NEXT FULL CLUB meeting is on Thursday, February 23rd from 7 to 8:30.
-Prof. Wallace from Lafayette will lead some activities involving RADAR.
-He will be assisted by club members: Nick Longman, Shawn Sheng, and Daniel Szallai.
-The meeting was moved to the new date listed above due to scheduling issues.
+February 23rd, 2017: Prof. Wallace from Lafayette introduced some activities involving RADAR.
+He was assisted by club members: Nick Longman, Shawn Sheng, and Daniel Szallai.

 December 15th, 2016: The club had a FUN NIGHT Christmas Party!
 43 people enjoyed: lots of food, 3-D Printing, trying out the Flight Simulator, Secret Santa Bag for STEM gift exchange.
 Several past club members returned from college and their real world employment to add some cheer.
 The new club T-shirt samples were available to try on and order.